frePPLe/frepple/doc/model-reference/purchase-orders.rst

 Field            Type              Description
 ================ ================= =================================================================================================================================
 reference        string            | Unique identifier for the purchase order.
-                                   | This field will be empty for newly proposed purchase orders, but for approved or confirmed purchase orders that
+                                   | For approved or confirmed purchase orders that are imported from your ERP system this field should be
+                                     populated with the identifier the ERP generated.
+                                   | For purchase orders newly proposed by frePPLe, a unique numeric identifier will automatically be generated.
-                                     already exist in the ERP system this field should be populated with the identifier the ERP generated. item             item              The item being purchased. location         location          The location receiving the purchase order. supplier         supplier          The supplier shipping the purchase order.
+item             item              The item being purchased. location         location          The location receiving the purchase order. supplier         supplier          The supplier shipping the purchase order.